Georgia: Ask your lawmakers to put an end to Georgia’s unjust, unequal criminalization of marijuana consumers

 While legalization does not eliminate disparities, it dramatically reduces the total number of cannabis arrests — and thus the damage done by unequal enforcement.
 Encouragingly, five of the seven states with the lowest disparities had previously enacted legalization laws.

-Georgia enacts bill allowing in-state access to low-THC oil
+Georgia implementing bill allowing in-state access to low-THC oil

-Under the Georgia’s Hope Act, six producers will be allowed to cultivate medical cannabis preparations in Georgia, along with two universities.
+Under the 2019 Georgia’s Hope Act, six producers will be allowed to cultivate medical cannabis preparations in Georgia, along with two universities.
 Pharmacies will be allowed to sell the medical cannabis preparations, and regulators could authorize private dispensaries.
 (Due to medical cannabis’ federal illegality, it is far from certain that universities or pharmacies would participate.)
-As of January 2020, more than 20,000 patients were signed up.
+As of April 2021, around 15,000 patients were signed up.
 For more details, check out our summary.

-While this is a huge victory, work remains to be done in future legislative sessions to improve the law.
+While this is important progress, work remains to be done in future legislative sessions to improve the law.
 Given the 5% THC cap, it still does not meet MPP’s definition of an effective medical cannabis law.
 Make sure you’re signed up for our email updates so you don’t miss out on opportunities to speak out for compassionate cannabis policy.